nexusformat/definitions/manual/source/validation.rst

 dimensions, naming, and other items.
 Most of the data is not converted since data validation is non-trivial.
 Also note that the units are not validated.
-All the NXDL files are converted into a single Schematron file (again, internal use for validation) only when NXDL revisions are checked in to the NeXus definitions repository as NXDL changes are not so frequent.
+All the NXDL files are converted into a single Schematron file (again, internal use for validation) only when NXDL revisions are checked into the NeXus definitions repository as NXDL changes are not so frequent.

 ..
 TODO: Will we describe how validation code can check to see if it is